Bekalah/stone-grimoire/README_RENDERER.md

 ```

 Copy this structure to customise the tones.
 The script clones arrays internally so palette edits never mutate the defaults.

+## Cloudflare Pages (Zero Build Step)
+1. Create a new Pages project that points at this repository.
+2. When prompted for build settings, choose **No build command** and set the output directory to the repo root (`/`).
+3. Publish. `_headers` injects CORS + security headers for every route and keeps `/data/*` cache-free so JSON tweaks land instantly.
+4. `.cfignore` keeps dev-only folders (tests, scripts, CI helpers) out of the artifact so each repo stays self-contained.

+If you later assemble multiple projects under a single Worker router, each Pages site will already answer with the correct headers.